SysKitTeam/docs-point/governance-and-automation/optimize-storage.md

 ### SharePoint

-To remove storage directly from the SharePoint site, return back to the Storage Metrics report and click the **link in the Storage Metrics URL column**.
+To remove storage directly from the SharePoint site, return to the Storage Metrics report and click the **link in the Storage Metrics URL column**.
   * The SharePoint site-specific Storage Metrics report opens in your browser.

 Here, you can find a detailed view of the content size of your SharePoint site and the percentage of storage it uses.